taijusanagi/crossfarm/README.md

 ## Description

 CrossFarm is an automated cross-chain yield aggregator with Axelar.
+And some gamification for fun!!

+### Problem

-In the current ecosystem, Users have to wait so long to get their token bridged to the destination chain to start staking in the new chain.
+In the current ecosystem, Users have to wait so long to get their token bridged to the new chain for staking.

+### Solution

 CrossFarm combines those bridge Tx with staking Tx into one.

-This is like an aggregator of multichain yield aggregators.

-And some gamification for fun!!

 ## Pitch Deck